 With the wall hangings right next to each other, you can easily identify each food and then see the realistic version of all the most popular dishes.

 The Chinese foods and temptations are also presented in the same manner.
 On one wall are the sketches of the food and desserts.
 Right next to it are realistic displays of each of the dishes.

 Walking through this section, seeing the food sketches and the dishes as art next to them, helps you understand the different cultures and their contributions to the overall delicious Malaysian cuisine.

 RELATED: 9 Reasons You Should Feast on Penang Food, Malaysia

 Stepping into the Wow Zone section is one of the most sensorially stimulating culinary journeys.

 Everywhere you look are some of Malaysia’s – and the world’s – most amazing foods in a larger than life manner.

 With the giant and ultra realistic food replicas you are literally taken into the food.

-Penang Asam Laksa, one of our beloved and best Penang foods is presented as giant bowl of soup that invites you to dive into.
+Penang Asam Laksa, one of our beloved and best Penang foods, is presented as a giant bowl of soup that invites you to dive in.